 Most students have immigration permission that extends beyond the end of their studies.
-You can work full time for this extra period once you have completed your course, which is confirmed in the Home Office's publication An employer's guide to right to work checks.
+You can work full time for this extra period once you have completed your course.

 If you leave your course before completion for any reason, including revocation of your Tier 4 sponsor's licence, see our information about Leaving or interrupting your studies and how it affects your right to work.

 Although your student work conditions allow you to work full time after your course has ended, some Home Office staff do not always accept this.
 Be careful about leaving the UK during this period if you want to come back with your student immigration permission.
 A border force officer can decide that you no longer meet the requirements of the student Immigration Rules and cancel your permission.
 This is particularly important for you if you want to stay in the UK as a student or if you want to make an application in a work category of the Immigration Rules.
 It is safer if you either make your next immigration application: